IITDBGroup/cs425/readme.md

 # The University schema

-The image loads the university schema from the testbook into database `cs425`.
+The image loads the university schema from the testbook into database `cs425` using this SQL script: [https://github.com/IITDBGroup/cs425/blob/master/university_schema_postgres.sql](https://github.com/IITDBGroup/cs425/blob/master/university_schema_postgres.sql)

 # SQL Clients #

 To run SQL commands on the postgres server you need a client application that connects to the server and allows you to write SQL code that is send to the server.

-# Starting psql (postgres commandline client) from within the container #
+## Starting psql (postgres commandline client) from within the container

 **psql** is the standard commandline client of Postgres.
 If you have created a container `mypostgres` then to run the `psql` client within the container run